eynop/IoTTicket-PythonLibrary/README.md

     "baseurl": "https://my.iot-ticket.com/api/v1/"
 }
 </code></pre>
-NOTE: The base URL if you are using our IoT server will be: "https://my.iot-ticket.com/api/v1/" In demo application, config file is called:
+NOTE: The base URL if you are using basic IoT-Ticket server will be: "https://my.iot-ticket.com/api/v1/" In demo application, config file is called:
 <pre><code>
 data = json.load(open(sys.argv[1]))